facebook

 Rollers for stains

-Stains penetrate the wood and require short-nap rollers for even application.
-A foam or microfibre roller is ideal for this type of application, as it distributes the stain evenly without leaving streaks.
+Stains penetrate the wood and require short-bristle rollers for even application.
+A foam or microfibre roller is ideal for this type of application, as it allows the stain to be distributed evenly without leaving marks.

-For varnish application, we recommend using short or medium nap rollers, depending on the viscosity of the product.
-Mohair or velvet rollers are particularly suitable, as they give a smooth, bubble-free finish.
+For applying varnish, it is recommended to use short or medium pile rollers, depending on the viscosity of the product.
+Mohair or velour rollers are particularly suitable as they provide a smooth, bubble-free finish.

 Rollers for sealants

-Vitrifiers are thicker than conventional varnishes, so they require special rollers.
-A medium-haired (12-14 mm) polyester or polyamide roller is ideal for even, long-lasting application of the sealant.
+Sealants, being thicker than conventional varnishes, require specific rollers.
+A medium-pile roller (12-14 mm) made of polyester or polyamide is ideal for uniform and durable application of the sealer.

-1. Anti-drip technology: The bristles retain more product, reducing drips and splashes.
+1. Anti-drip technology: The pile retains more product, reducing drips and splashes.

-2. Faster working: Increased capillarity means more product can be pumped, reducing the number of back-and-forth movements between the tool and the product.
+2. Speed of work: Enhanced capillarity allows more product to be pumped, reducing trips back and forth between the tool and the product.

 3. Robustness: Professional rollers are designed to last, even with intensive use.

-4. A streak-free finish: Quality tools that are compatible with the products used ensure an impeccable, streak-free finish after drying.
+4. Streak-free finish: Quality tools, compatible with the products used, ensure a flawless finish with no streaks after drying.

 1. Surface preparation: Before applying any finish, make sure the surface is clean, dry and sanded if necessary.

-2. Choosing the roller: Select the roller according to the product to be applied and the surface to be treated.
+2. Choosing a roller: Select the roller according to the product to be applied and the surface to be treated.

 3. Application: Apply the product evenly, working in sections and taking care not to overload the roller.

-4. Finishing: To achieve a perfect finish, smooth the surface in the direction of the wood grain with a slightly damp roller.
+4. Finishing: For a perfect finish, smooth the surface in the direction of the wood grain with a slightly damp roller.

-5. Tool care: Clean your rollers thoroughly after each use to prolong their life.
+5. Tool maintenance: Clean your rollers thoroughly after each use to extend their life.

-By offering a wide range of rollers suitable for different types of wood finishes, suppliers can provide woodworkers and craftsmen with the tools they need to carry out professional quality work.
-Selecting the right roller for each job not only improves work efficiency, but also ensures long-lasting, aesthetically superior results.
+By offering a wide range of rollers suitable for different types of wood finishes, suppliers can provide floor layers and woodworkers with the tools they need to achieve professional-quality results.
+Selecting the right roller for each task not only improves work efficiency, but also ensures long-lasting and aesthetically superior results.